 When it comes to buying opal, should you buy black or crystal?
 Well, it depends.

-Black opal is a great option for those looking to invest in a gem as it holds value, even increasing, over time.
+A black opal is a great option for those looking to invest in a gem as it holds value, even increasing, over time.
 On the other hand, top gem quality crystal opal has an intense play of color and vibrancy that I feel is underrated.

 It comes down to buying what you like for your skin tone, your color preference, or what you plan on doing with the opal.